Sohammitra777/Recipify/README.md

 ### Next Step

-The long‑term vision is to evolve Recipyfy into a full‑fledged shopping application built using:
+The long‑term vision is to make a full‑fledged shopping application built using:

 * **TypeScript + React**
 * **Redux Toolkit**
-* **Prisma**
+* **Prisma or Drizzle**
 * **MongoDB or PostgreSQL**

 ## Features